Accessibility and additional support

 We’re here to support our customers through tough times.
 And sometimes it can be difficult to make ends meet.

-Some money worries could include:
+Some money worries or financial concerns could include:

 - paying for your health insurance cover